linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 #### Add Default Applications

 1. On the homepage of Control Center, click on ![default_applications_normal](icon/default_applications_normal.svg).
-2. Click on **Default Applcations** to enter the settings interface for modifing default applications.
+2. Click on **Default Applications** to enter the settings interface for modifying default applications.
 3. Click on **Add** in different types:
 - When you selected a *.desktop file for default application, the icon and name will be added to the list automatically.
 - When you selected a specified binary file, the icon, name and path will be added to the list automatically.